Latest MultiversX (EGLD) News Update

 1. Staking v5 Mainnet Launch (Imminent)

-Overview: This long-term vision involves scaling the Sovereign Chains architecture, which allows enterprises and other blockchains to launch custom, compliant chains secured by MultiversX.
-EGLD acts as the mandatory collateral and settlement asset.
-The ecosystem is concurrently focusing on tokenizing real-world assets (RWAs) like real estate and carbon credits to drive transaction volume and TVL.
+Overview: A long-term strategic vision involves scaling the Sovereign Chain architecture.
+This allows enterprises and other blockchains to launch their own custom, compliant chains that leverage MultiversX's security and interoperability, with EGLD as the mandatory collateral and settlement asset (BydFi).
+The goal is to host 100+ such chains.

 Conclusion